Grace-ngigi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path - adds /action to the PATH
-3-paths - counts the number of directories in the PATH 4-global_variables -  lists environment variables
+3-paths - counts the number of directories in the PATH 4-global_variables -  lists environment variables 5-local_variables - lists all local vars, env vars and functions